dieg0o37/LLM-trading-bot/README.md

 - **No broker is connected.** No order is ever placed anywhere.
 The only outputs are a console printout and files in `data/reports/`.
-- **No backtest.** The agent is asked one question about one day.
-There is no walk-forward evaluation, so there is no evidence the decisions are any good.
 - **No live data during reasoning.** The model sees exactly the JSON payload we hand it and is instructed to use nothing else.